-Your prospective employer knows there are many justifiable reasons for moving on from a job, but you must frame your reason in a positive way.
-For example, don’t just say you are bored in your current job, say you are looking to take the next step in your career and find a position that challenges you and helps you develop professionally.
+For example, don’t just say you are bored in your current job.
+Instead, say you are looking to take the next step in your career.
+You are, therefore seeking a position that challenges you and helps you develop professionally.

 What Is Your Motivation?

-As with the reason for leaving your current job, describing your motivation requires a little tweaking when answering during a job interview.
-First of all you want to identify your genuine reason for wanting the job, and then strip it down to its basic fundamentals.
+As with the reason for leaving your current job, an explanation of your motivation requires a little tweaking.
+Firstly, identify your genuine reason for wanting the job.
+Then strip it down to its fundamentals.

-One common motivation is wanting to earn more money.
-The basic fundamental of this reason is financial stability, which sounds better as a main motivational factor than just wanting more money.
-Using this strategy to answer this awkward interview question makes you sound more articulate and thoughtful.
+A frequent motivation for leaving is the potential to earn more money.
+However, the fundamental need behind this is financial stability which sounds more motivational than just wanting more money.
+Of course, you are basically saying the same thing in a different way.
+Although, using this strategy to answer this awkward interview question makes you seem more articulate and thoughtful.

 Tell Me About Yourself

-Understanding how to succinctly answer this question is an important step towards impressing the interviewer.
+Keep your answer brief; Understanding how to succinctly answer this question is a significant step towards impressing the interviewer.

 Do You Have Any Questions For Us?

-A couple of examples of good questions include asking if there will be opportunities for developing new skills, and wanting to know more about how the team is structured.
-Also research the company’s social media output and ask something relevant about a recent post.
+Examples of well thought out questions include asking if there will be opportunities for developing new skills.
+Wanting to know more about how the team is structured also shows you are keen to understand your place in it.
+Additionally, research the company’s social media channels and ask something relevant about a recent blog post.

-The awkward questions described above are just a few examples of the more common interview questions that arise and which can lead to awkwardness if the candidate hasn’t prepared for them.
-There are of course numerous other questions and scenarios a successful candidate will need to prepare for, especially in interviews for skilled positions such as IT and other digital or tech-based jobs.
+The above are just a few examples of questions which can lead to awkwardness if the candidate hasn’t prepared.
+There are, of course, other scenarios involving problem-solving etc. that a successful candidate will need to prepare in advance.
+Primarily this is true in interviews for skilled positions such as IT and other Digital or Technical roles.